 1. Use descriptive anchor texts

-Descriptive anchor texts help users and search engines understand the content of the linked page.
+Descriptive anchor texts help users and search engines understand what the linked content is about.

-It’s important to use unique anchor texts for different pages to avoid confusing users and search engines.
+Each page should have unique anchor text to avoid confusing users and search engines.

-If multiple links with the same anchor text lead to different internal pages, it can dilute the clarity of your site’s information structure and hinder content-centric SEO effectiveness.
+If multiple links with the same anchor text lead to different pages, it could confuse users and search engines, dilute the clarity of your site’s information structure, and hinder content-centric SEO effectiveness.

 3. Create content hubs